junxit/us-congress-code/title-26/chapter-1/sec-45aa.md

 ## Notes

 1 So in original.
+Probably should be followed by another closing parenthesis.

+2 So in original.
 Another closing parenthesis probably should precede the period.

+### Statutory Notes and Related Subsidiaries

+### Effective Date

+Section applicable to taxable years beginning after Dec.
+29, 2022, see section 112(e) of Pub.
+L. 117–328, set out as an Effective Date of 2022 Amendment note under section 38 of this title.